A young couple collaborates on their finances, reviewing documents and discussing options for borrowing during a consumer proposal.

 By

-A consumer proposal is a popular debt management strategy in Canada that allows individuals to negotiate with their creditors and settle their debts for less than the full amount.
-Although it offers several advantages, many people who opt for it may wonder if it is possible to borrow during a consumer proposal.
-Therefore, in this article we will answer this popular question.
+The consumer proposal is a popular debt management strategy in Canada.
+It allows individuals to negotiate with their creditors and repay their debts for less than the total amount owed.
+While it offers several advantages, one question often comes up: is it possible to borrow during a consumer proposal?
+This article from Poupart Syndic explains everything, step by step.

 What is a consumer proposal?